 The Early Years

-The Scottish Parliamentary election of 2011 was a turning point in the history of Scottish politics and the Scottish Parliament.
-In a truly momentous election win, the SNP won an overall majority in the Scottish Parliament with 69 seats - a feat made more significant by the fact that the electoral system was specifically designed to prevent any party gaining overall control of the parliament.
+The Scottish Parliamentary election of 2011 marked a turning point in the history of Scottish politics and the Scottish Parliament.
+Following a hugely positive campaign, the SNP won an overall majority in the Scottish Parliament with 69 seats - a feat made more significant by the fact the electoral system was specially designed to prevent any party gaining overall control of the parliament.